The information below regarding the Academic Misconduct Procedure should be read in conjunction with the Academic Misconduct Policy.

 - A compelling argument that the decision and/or penalty was unreasonable and/ or disproportionate.

-Should you wish to request any adjustments on the basis of a disability which will enable you to access the procedure effectively, please contact the Secretary.
+Should a student wish to request any adjustments based on a disability which will enable them to access the procedure effectively, they should contact the firstname.lastname@example.org.

 The Academic Misconduct Committee